Arduino-CI/arduino_ci/README.md

 * **Windows**: you will need Cygwin, and the `mingw-gcc-g++` package.
 A full set of (working) install instructions can be found in `appveyor.yml`, as this is how CI runs for this project.

+### You _May_ Need `python`

+ESP32 and ESP8266 boards have [a dependency on `python` that they don't install themselves](https://github.com/Arduino-CI/arduino_ci/issues/235#issuecomment-739629243).
+If you intend to test on these platforms (which are included in the default list of platforms to test against), you will need to make `python` (and possibly `pyserial`) available in the test environment.

+Alternately, you might configure `arduino_ci` to simply not test against these.
+Consult the reference for those details.

 ### Changes to Your Repo

 Add a file called `Gemfile` (no extension) to your Arduino project: